Voters choose criminal justice reformer with plenty of attitude

 Krasner argues that a lot of the gun violence was probably generated by the pandemic, not by his reforms.

 Research led by Dr. Jessica Beard of Temple University's Lewis Katz Medical School seems to back him.
-The Temple researchers found a correlation between measures taken by the City of Philadelphia to combat COVID-19 and the surge in gun violence.
+Temple researchers found a correlation between measures taken by the city of Philadelphia to combat COVID-19 and the surge in gun violence.

-Nevertheless, Krasner was recently quoted as saying that his push for change has generated a lot of animosity and false accusations, not unexpected given the high stakes.
+Nevertheless, Krasner recently said that his push for change has generated a lot of animosity and false accusations, not unexpected given the high stakes.

 “You take a lot of heat because you’re getting things done," he said.